joebutler2/joebutler2.github.io/_posts/2011-08-20-private-constants-in-ruby.md

     puts opponent.calculate_score(400)
     # => 1400

 The send method allows us to bypass the `private` rule and access the method.
-Now I agree that this may seem a little hacky, but considering that our goal with this approach is to mimic a private constant (or a static constant, if you’re comparing it to a statically typed language), I feel that this is justifiable.
+Now I agree that this may seem a little hacky, but considering that our goal with this approach is to mimic a private constant, I feel that this is justifiable.
 It achieves the goal of being encapsulated by only providing access to instances of the class.

-Of course, you should always weigh the pros and cons of a technique like this before using it.
-Given the trade-offs, it does seem to be a worthwhile idea to keep in mind.
+You should always weigh the pros and cons of a technique like this before using it.
+Given the trade-offs, it seems to be a worthwhile idea to keep in mind.

 I'm interested to hear what other people think.
-Do you think there are too many workarounds, or it seems too hacky?
-Do you see another way to tackle the problem or have you actually used something similar before?
+Does this have too many workarounds?
+Or seem too hacky?
+Do you see another solution?
+Have you used something similar before?

 Download code examples